JayJay-101/resume-maker/README.md

 - Add/remove experiences, education, skills, projects, and custom sections
 - Rearrange layout and organization of content
 - Professional typography and design
+- Smart skill tags with comma-separation and backspace deletion
+- Modular architecture for easy enhancement and maintenance

 ## Requirements